 The observatory is the first of this type in Bulgaria.
 The diameter of the coupon is 10,5 m.
 It is managed from the lector’s deck and can project over the coupon 5500 stars.
 In addition there are searchlights used for demonstration of the moving planets through the stars.
 There is also a special device which shows the solar system from 5-milliard km.
 From the beginning till 1998, the planetarium was visited from over 800 000 of people.

 In the planetarium’s tower the Phuko’s pendulum was assembled.
-It is unique on the Balkan Peninsula and is the only prove that the Earth turns on its axis.
+It is unique on the Balkan Peninsula and is the only proof that the Earth turns on its axis.
 In the premise under it, there is a small room where the visitors can observe the swing of the pendulum.
 In 1998 the Varna municipality took à decision to reconstruct the planetarium building.

 The renewed building was opened on 15th August 2002.
 The original architecture was preserved, but now it is more modern, thanks to the architecture G. Savakov.
 For better vision adaptation there is a figural wall and the foyer dimly lightened, before entering into the hall.
 There are computer hall, library and lecture halls in the premises under the coupon.
 The decorative lights in the night convert the observatory into one of the accents in the sea garden.